 The dissertation reading committee, still chaired by your advisor, will also serve as the core of your Oral Examination Committee.
 This committee of at least five faculty, including at least one from outside the School of History and Sociology, must be approved by the Office of Graduate Education at Georgia Tech at least fifteen days prior to your defense.
-Students must contact the graduate coordinator (LaDonna Bowen) for instructions regarding the Office of Graduate Education's approval process.
+Students must contact the Academic Program Manager for Graduate Studies (LaDonna Bowen) for instructions regarding the Office of Graduate Education's approval process.
 The committee will determine through reading the thesis and by oral examination whether the dissertation meets acceptable standards.